Documentation Index

 9. Circuit Breaker

+What it means: A circuit breaker is a safety mechanism that automatically pauses requests when our system detects that one of the downstream services (like the core banking API) is under stress or behaving unexpectedly.
+When the problem clears, the circuit breaker “resets” and normal operations resume.
 The analogy: Think of the fuse box in your home.
 When there is an electrical fault — say a power surge — the fuse blows to protect your appliances.
 Once the fault is fixed, you reset the fuse and everything works again.
 The circuit breaker does the same for our API: it stops traffic to a struggling service to prevent a cascade of failures, then lets traffic through again once the service recovers.
+What this means for you: If a request gets a response headerX-Circuit-Breaker-Open: true, it means that particular service is temporarily paused.
+Do not hammer the API with retries — wait a few seconds, then try again.
+Your code should handle this gracefully.
+The Payments guide and Collections guide include example retry logic.

 10. NDPR — Nigeria Data Protection Regulation

+What it means: The NDPR is Nigeria’s main data privacy law.
+It governs how organisations collect, store, process, and share personal data (names, phone numbers, BVN numbers, addresses — anything that can identify a person).
 The analogy: Just as a doctor must keep patient records confidential and follow medical privacy laws, anyone handling personal financial data in Nigeria must follow NDPR rules.
 We comply with NDPR on our end.
 By using this platform, you agree to comply on yours.
+What this means for you as a partner:- Only collect personal data you genuinely need

 - Tell your customers what data you collect and why (in your privacy policy)